Complete Guide to Making Homemade Yogurt (without a Yogurt Maker)

 • Requires upkeep of your starter.
 In order to keep making batch after batch of yogurt without buying a new starter, you have to make sure the yogurt is properly stored and not contaminated or you’ll ruin the starter.
 (A good tip for this is to as soon as your current batch of yogurt is done, pull out enough to start the next batch and store it separately from the rest of the yogurt.)

 • You will need to make yogurt at least once a week in order to maintain the freshness of the starter.
-(There are a few tricks if you have to skip a week or two, but they can be unreliable.)

 • Can lead to unreliable results if your starter gets contaminated or old.